 Today we visit various wine farms for some tastings and we will gain some knowledge about the red and white alcoholic grape juices, followed by lunch in the picturesque village of Kitzeck.
 In the afternoon we'll enjoy a pleasant vineyard walk and take in the lovely scenery and have lunch at a Buschenschank (local vintner's cottage).
 Simply put: A journey to Austria that does not include the unique experience of a Buschenschank, would just not be complete!

 Day 12: Gamlitz – Baden Bei Wien

 On our way to Baden near Vienna, we'll have a guided tour at Seggau, the bishop's castle and the bishop's wine cellar.
-And after that we'll visit the 900 year-old Castle Seggau and then driving to Baden near Vienna.
-This "Biedermeierstadt" is still known for its hot springs and spa with the theatres, parks, and the casino adds to the atmosphere of this city referred to as "Biedermeierstadt".
+Thereafter, we'll visit the 900 year-old Castle Seggau and then drive to Baden near Vienna.
+This "Biedermeier Stadt" is still known for its hot springs and spas.
+There are also many theatres, parks, and the casino, which adds to the atmosphere of this city..
 In the evening we'll attend a musical event, the perfect way to round off this part of our tour.

 B/B Baden Bei Wien

 - Drive from Gamlitz to Baden Bei Wien

 Day 13: Baden Bei Wien

 We'll spend a leisurely morning and in the afternoon discover the surrounding countryside as well as the wine of this region.
 Our farewell dinner will be in a traditional Austrian restaurant.